lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-04-02-Induction_Fetzer.md

-A co-founder of [Scholars for 9/11 Truth](https://en.wikipedia.org/wiki/9/11_truth_movement#Scholars_for_9/11_Truth), his claims that no aircraft were involved and that the towers were destroyed by nuclear weapons were so outlandish that most of the group's members left to form a new truther group.
+A co-founder of [Scholars for 9/11 Truth](https://en.wikipedia.org/wiki/9/11_truth_movement#Scholars_for_9/11_Truth), his claims that no aircraft were involved and that the towers were destroyed by nuclear weapons were so outlandish that most of the group's members left to form a new, less crazy truther group.
 He also co-authored the book *Nobody Died at Sandy Hook*, provoking a defamation suit that [awarded $450,000](https://www.bbc.co.uk/news/world-us-canada-50074652) to the father of a child killed in the Sandy Hook School shooting.